ideasman42/the_joy_of_life_drawing/book.rst

 features, delineating each body part with the point of the pencil only.
 Now picking up my 6B Graphite Block I shade his chest, legs, and arms, ..building up his form,  all with a little more pressure on the broad edge of the Graphite block.
 I then went back to the face to define its features with greater accuracy and subtlety....hmmmn...
-7 minutes to go.....Using a needable rubber (eraser),  I remove some of the graphite (soft tonal base), to bring forward his features..., soft lighted cheeks, and shoulders to hilight his presence...a few minutes left..., I outline his feet, adequately proportioned...
+7 minutes to go.....Using a kneadable eraser,  I remove some of the graphite (soft tonal base), to bring forward his features..., soft lighted cheeks, and shoulders to highlight his presence...a few minutes left..., I outline his feet, adequately proportioned...
 Oh dear, times up....but I have worked vigorously and joyfully for a full 60 minutes..
 Although confident, I experienced a few moments of anxiety and caution, but essentially the experience was an uplifting adventure.